DU-Bii/module-6-Integrative-Bioinformatics/module-6-Integrative-Bioinformatics.md

 *Teachers: Costas Bouyioukos and Anaïs Baudot*

+    - Introduction to gene co-expression networks.
-- Introduction: inferring networks from \*omics data, clustering for Gene Regulatory Networks
+    - Introduction: inferring networks from \*omics data, clustering for Gene Regulatory Networks.
+    - Introduction to WGCNA and the concept of eigengene.
 <!--
 - Intro to eigen decomposition (eigenvalues, eigenvectors)
 - Thresholding correlation matrices.
 - Refinement of network topology by using smart thresholding techniques, the concept of eigengene.
 -->
     - Practical with R
         - Inferrence of co-expression networks with the WGCNA package

+ The document containing all the R code for the TP, together with explanations and output graphs can is here: [Network_Inference_with_WGCNA.html](Session5/Network_Inference_with_WGCNA.html)

  A document to familiarise with the terminology of correlation networks and WGCNA can be found [here](https://horvath.genetics.ucla.edu/html/CoexpressionNetwork/Rpackages/WGCNA/Tutorials/Simulated-00-Background.pdf)

 Conclusions and mentions of Inferelator and cMonkey, two network inference tools which combine RNA-seq and Chip-Seq data.